 However, in a surprising turn of events, Head Oddsmaker, Pat Morrow has thrown caution to the wind and posted totals and moneylines at Bovada for each matchup to ensure members find traditional betting options upon logging in.
 We’ve always given him a hard time on this site due to “retail lines”, but he’s absolutely one of the foremost experts on the planet when it comes to bookmaking.

 When pressed on how he came up with numbers for a virgin league, Morrow responded with,

 Well, we’re going to be in learning mode just like the public so we simply did the best we could with the information available.
 After pausing to take an unreasonably loud sip of Earl Grey tea he concluded the telephone conversation with,

-Of course we looked at rosters and coaching staffs, but ultimately we expect it to take a few weeks for us to have enough data to tighten up our numbers.
+Of course we looked at rosters and coaching staffs, but ultimately we expect it to take a few weeks to have enough data to tighten up our numbers.

-Those wanting to compare spreads should sign up at Xbet.ag since their odds offer a bit of variation on what Bovada has posted.
-Sadly for this weekend, as of right now there’s only one difference, with Xbet giving the St. Louis Battlehawks (+9.5) an extra half point as they swoop into Dallas to take on the Renegades.
-A few minutes ago they gave Seattle an additional full point to bring their number inline with the rest of the market, closing the door on line-shopping value bettors.
+Those wanting to compare spreads should sign up at excellently-designed Xbet.ag since their odds offer variation on what Bovada has posted.
+Sadly for this weekend, as of now there’s only one difference, giving the St. Louis Battlehawks (+9½) an extra half point swooping into Dallas to take on the Renegades.
+A few minutes ago they gave Seattle an additional full point to align numbers with the rest of the market, closing the door on line-shoppers.

-Here are the four matchups for Week 1 of the revived XFL, complete with where and when to watch (all times in EST).
-It might never get as good as the NFL but it’s sure to provide a bit of fun and excitement to get us through the end of winter (at least for one season, anyway).
+Here are the four matchups for XFL 2020 Week 1, complete with where and when to watch (all times eastern).
+It might never be as good as NFL, but it’s sure to provide a bit of fun and excitement to get us through the end of winter (at least for one season, anyway).